 - Optimizing the organization’s infrastructure and operations for better agility

-Step #3: Create your digital transformation roadmap
+Step #3: Create your digital transformation roadmap.

-Now that you know your current position and where you want to be, it’s time to create a roadmap that can help you achieve your digital transformation goals.
+Now that you know your current position and where you want to be, it’s time to create a roadmap to help you achieve your digital transformation goals.
 You should take an incremental approach to digital transformation instead of trying to achieve everything at once.
 After all, digital transformation cannot happen in a day or even a week.
 It can take anywhere between a few months to several years.

-Step #4: Establish leadership for achieving digital transformation
+Step #4: Establish leadership for achieving digital transformation.